 Step by step instructions for how to make this Salad of Dutch Carrots.

 How To Prepare Dutch Carrots

 Bring a pot of water to the boil.

 Peel them all.
 I find that because they are so thin, they are not as sturdy to hold.
-I put the carrot flat on a chopping board or just on the bench and then I peel, placing all the pressure downwards.
+So I put the carrot flat on a chopping board or just on the bench, and then I peel, placing all the pressure downwards.
 And I turn the Dutch carrot as I go.

 Give them a good wash once you’re done.

-Add the large pieces which takes about 10 minutes, medium sized ones at 8 minutes and if you have really small ones, just 6 minutes.
+Add the large pieces, which take about 10 minutes, medium sized ones at 8 minutes and if you have really small ones, just 6 minutes.
 Essentially, you’re just gradually adding them as the time goes on.

 Heat up your grill pan with no oil.
 Add the Dutch carrots and cook them until they are slightly charred on all sides.
 Those dark lines across the carrots make them look so fantastic!
 Remove from the grill pan and set aside.